krystalmonolith/BabylonJS-Canvas-Component/README.md

 4.)
 Create frame-by-frame animations inside your render function using the `BABYLON.Scene` parameter passed to the rendering function creation callback which should capture the `BABYLON.Scene` parameter!

+5.)
+Optional: Implement `OnDestroy` to dispose of BabylonJS resources.
+This was necessary in the integration test application because of static references to BABYLON.StandardMaterial... _YMMV_.

 ## Cavaets: